pandabearoffl18/netflix-movie-discovery/README.md

 # 🎬 Netflix Movie Discovery Interface

-A responsive movie discovery website inspired by the Netflix streaming experience.
+A responsive movie discovery website inspired by the Netflix streaming experience, developed as a group project for **LDCW6113 Fundamentals of Digital Competence with Basic Programming**.

+The project focuses on creating an engaging movie browsing experience with a Netflix-inspired visual interface.

 ## ✨ Features